ozkary/web-engineering/01-introduction/README.md

 Node Package Manager (NPM) is a tool for the Node.js runtime.
 It enable us to install, uninstall and update JavaScript packages globally in the workstation or locally in a project workspace.

 Node Package Execute (NPX) is a tool for executing packages from the NPM registry without installing them globally.
 The NPM registry is a public collection of open-source JavaScript packages that are used for web development projects.

+## What is Visual Studio Code (VS Code)?

+Visual Studio Code (VS Code) is a popular source code editor that combines the ease of use of a text editor with powerful features for developers.
+While it's not a full-fledged Integrated Development Environment (IDE) like its cousin Visual Studio, VS Code offers a high degree of customization and extensibility thanks to:

+* **Microsoft Backing:** Developed and maintained by Microsoft, VS Code benefits from the resources of a major tech company.
+* **Large Community:** A vibrant developer community contributes extensions that add a wide range of functionalities to VS Code, enhancing the development experience for various programming languages and frameworks.

+**Why VS Code for This Project?**

+While you're free to use any IDE you prefer, VS Code offers several advantages for this project:

+* **Flexibility:**  VS Code is lightweight and customizable, making it adaptable to different development workflows.
+* **Built-in Terminal:**  The ability to open a terminal window within VS Code eliminates the need to switch between separate applications for code editing and command-line tasks (like using `git` or `npm`).
+* **Unified Interface:**  Having both your code and terminal windows within VS Code provides a streamlined development experience, allowing you to focus on your work without context switching.

+In summary, VS Code provides a powerful and flexible platform for development, making it a great choice for this project.

+> Whenever we are running commands from the CLI, open a terminal window within your IDE environment.